awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ## S3 bucket configuration

-By default, Mountpoint will automatically mount your S3 bucket given only the bucket name, and will automatically select the appropriate S3 HTTPS endpoint.
-However, you can override this automation if you need finer control over how Mountpoint connects to your bucket.
+By default, Mountpoint automatically mounts your S3 bucket based on the bucket name and selects a default S3 HTTPS endpoint.
+You can override the default if you want additional control on how Mountpoint connects to your bucket.

 ### S3 bucket types

-Mountpoint for Amazon S3 supports both general purpose and directory buckets (in Availability Zones for S3 Express One Zone, and in AWS Dedicated Local Zones).
-In order to mount a general purpose bucket, run Mountpoint with the following command:
+Mountpoint for Amazon S3 supports three bucket types: general purpose, directory buckets (in Availability Zones for S3 Express One Zone, and in AWS Dedicated Local Zones), and outposts buckets.
+To mount a bucket, provide the bucket name and following command:

+For a general purpose bucket use the full bucket name:

 ```
 mount-s3 amzn-s3-demo-bucket /path/to/mount